Arizona Community Foundation Scholarship

 - A senior that is graduating from a high school located in Coolidge or a senior that lives in Coolidge (e.g. home schooled).

 - Interested in pursuing post-secondary education within 1 year of graduating from High School.
-(Award is typically used during fall semester after graduating but may be used in January 2020 if needed.)

 - Involved in your community, school etc.